woprd/ctfs/csa/csc2024/townpulse/README.md

 - Don't be afraid to ask for help when you get blocked.
 Difficult for you can be easy for someone else and vice versa.
 - As a team, set up some tools in comms (like threads in channels) to share progress on challenges.
-- Linpeas and gftobins are l337h4x0r
+- Linpeas and gftobins are l337h4x0r was to privesc on linux. 🫶

 ---